GeoffreyHayward/M814-16K-Foley/README.md

 user-manual/workshop-reservation.md

 ```
-It did forget to link on 'book now' button, to which I promoted `Not all book now buttons have been updated` and Junie fixed it.
+It did forget to link one 'book now' button, to which I promoted `Not all book now buttons have been updated` and Junie fixed it.

 Junie had also created the test, manual and developer guide.